Installation

 Let's say you have:

-• 2 Contract named Greeter and Registry deployed on rinkeby
+- 2 Contract named Greeter and Registry deployed on sepolia

-• 2 Contract named Greeter and Registry deployed on a environment named rinkeby2
+- 2 Contract named Greeter and Registry deployed on an environment named sepolia2

 You would get the following folder structure: